dhriti2006/project26_chocolate_cake/receipe.md

 Divide the batter between the prepared pans and tap the pans against the counter to help the batter settle.
 Bake until a toothpick inserted into the middle comes out clean, 30 to 40 minutes.
 Transfer to racks and let cool 10 minutes, then run a knife around the edge of the pans and turn the cakes out onto the racks to cool completely.
 Remove the parchment.
 Trim the tops of the cakes with a long serrated knife to make them level, if desired.

-and your chocolate cake is ready!!
+and your chocolate cake is ready to be served!!